swapnilalaspure1/Data-Analysis-MySQL/README.md

 # Pizza Sales, Data-Analysis-Excel, MySQL & PowerBI

-DataSet:- I have downloaded the "Pizza Sales" data set from Kaggle I have used Popular tools like MySQL WorkeBench, PowerBI (Visualisation) and Excel for Data Analysis in this project.
+DataSet:- I have downloaded the "Pizza Sales" data set from Kaggle.
+Then, I used Popular tools like MySQL WorkeBench, PowerBI (Visualisation) and Excel for Data Analysis in this project.

 # Excel
 I have used Excel for basic data cleaning, removing null values and date and time formatting.